sunnysidedenver/regis_msds_practicum2/README.md

 ## THE DATA

-These data were collect, cleaned, processed and staged for analytics and machine learning.
+These geospatial data were collected, cleaned, processed and staged for analytics and machine learning using ArcGIS and Python.

 *Data derived from the National Fire Interagency Center:*